redhat-italy/keycloak-spid-provider/README.md

 Pay attention to indentation.

-Now you an build the Docker image:
+Now you can build the Docker image:

 ```shell
 $ docker build -t italia/spid-testenv2:custom-fix .